-The rapid injection of a large volume of local

-anesthetic solution should be avoided and fractional (incremental) doses should always be used.
+The rapid injection of a large volume of local anesthetic solution should be avoided and fractional (incremental) doses should always be used.
 The smallest dose and concentration required to produce the desired result should be administered.

-There have been adverse event reports of chondrolvsis in patients receiving intra-articular infusions of local anesthetics following arthroscopic and other surgical procedures.
-Naropin is not proved for this use (see WARNINGS and DOS-AGE AND ADMINISTRATION).
+There have been adverse event reports of chondrolysis in patients receiving intra-articular infusions of local anesthetics following arthroscopic and other surgical procedures.
+Naropin i not approved for this ADMINISTRATION). oved for this use (see WARNINGS and DOSAGE AND

-The dose of any local anesthetic administered varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired individual tolerance and the physical condition of the patient.
+The dose of any local anesthetic administered varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired, individual tolerance, and the physical condition of the patient.
 Patients in poor general condition due to aging or other compromising factors such as partial or complete heart conduction block, advanced liver disease or severe renal dysfunction require special attention although regional anesthesia is frequently indicated in these patients.
-To reduce the risk of potentially serious adverse reactions, attempts should be made to optimize the patient's condition before major blocks are performed, and the dosage should be adjusted accordingly.
+To reduce the risk of potentially serious adverse reactions, attempts should be made to optimize the patient's condition before major blocks are performed, and the dosage should be adjusted